Aasifali1/Spring_Boot_Kafka_Assignment/README.md

     Let’s send our messages to Kafka using cURL: http://localhost:8081/kafka/publish/Hello
     ```

-6. You will see the consumed messages in the terminal where this application is running.
+    You will see the consumed messages in the terminal where this application is running.

 7. If you want to get all messages then go for this URL:
      ```
     http://localhost:8081/kafka/allMessages
     ```
+    You will get the list of all published messages.